 In January 2019, certain officers of the Company were awarded a STI Unit grant under the 2019 Long-Term Incentive Program ("2019 LTI").
 The STI Unit awards represent short-term incentive compensation for the officers and were valued for compensation expense purposes based upon the closing sales price of UDR common stock on the date of grant in accordance with ASC 718, Compensation - Stock Compensation, or \$33.40 per unit, inclusive of a discount due to uncertainty associated with the STI Unit reaching parity with the value of a share of UDR common stock.
 Compensation expense is recorded under the straight-line method over the vesting period, which is one year.
 The STI Unit awards are primarily based on the Company's performance and are subject to adjustment based on performance against predefined metrics during the one-year performance period.
 For the year ended December 31, 2019, we recognized \$7.2 million of compensation expense, net of capitalization, related to the amortization of STI Unit awards.
-For the years ended December 31, 2018 and 2017, no expense was recognized for STI Unit awards.
 As the STI Unit awards vest over a one-year period, there was no remaining unrecognized compensation expense as of December 31, 2019.